aalfath7/aalfath7/README.md

 <h1>Hello, Im <b>farhan</b> :wave:</h1>

-<p>I am a software developer focused on building websites and mobile apps.
-I try to keep up with the latest technologies to enhance application efficiency, and performance, with an engaging and attractive UI.</p>
+<p>I am a software developer focused on building websites.
+I try to keep up with the latest technologies to enhance application efficiency, and good performance, with an engaging and attractive UI.</p>

 <p>The technology I use includes : </p>